kendraio/kendraio-app/docs/workflow/blocks/form.rst

 Nested flows
 ------------

-If you want fixedto update a field value according to a user action, you can achieve this with a nested flow.
+If you want to update a field value according to a user action, you can achieve this with a nested flow.

 Any flow can be nested in any other flow.
 The nested flow has access to the main flow's data object, context and state - it can use any data stored here.